IvoNet/docker-cli-tools/README.md

 # CLI Tools

-This images knows a cli tools not normally present on a NAS.
+This images delivers cli commands not normally present on a NAS.
 It was created with that purpose in mind but can of course be used anywhere yo have docker available.

 If you want more commands available please fork this repo, make your changes and do a pull request.